Unboxed-Software/solana-course/content/serialize-instruction-data.md

 Including an array of every account that will be read from or written to allows the network to perform a number of optimizations which allow for high transaction load and quicker execution.

-Including the byte buffer lets you pass external data to a program.
+The byte buffer lets you pass external data to a program.

 You can include multiple instructions in a single transaction.
 The Solana runtime will process these instructions in order and atomically.
 In other words, if every instruction succeeds then the transaction as a whole will be successful, but if a single instruction fails then the entire transaction will fail immediately with no side-effects.